 Find a Specialist Near You

-Most patients stay in the hospital overnight after pacemaker surgery.
+After your pacemaker procedure, you may need to stay in the hospital overnight.
 Before you go home, your doctor will give you very specific instructions on what you should and should not do for the following four to six weeks.

-Once you recover from surgery, you should be able to resume most of your normal activities, including sports or vigorous exercise.
-Routine visits once every three months are required to have your pacemaker checked; this will ensure proper operation of the implanted device and enable routine maintenance.
+Once you recover from your pacemaker procedure, you should be able to resume most of your normal activities, including sports and exercise.
+Routine visits are required to check your pacemaker for proper operation and to perform any routine maintenance needed.